Bêka & Lemoine: Homo Urbanus. A City-matographic Odyssey

 Since 2019, Bêka & Lemoine have broadened their cinematic perspective, by expanding their focus from architecture and buildings — which inherently pose questions about authorship — to the city, public, and shared spaces.
 As the artists states, these spaces are “an open, collective, and anonymous work, made up of historical layers without a single author’s signature, allowing for new and more complex explorations that open up an anthropological viewpoint”.
 The films in this series, shot in Bangkok, Bogotá, Doha, Kyoto, La Habana, Lisbon, Mumbai, Naples, Rabat, Saint Petersburg, Seoul, Shanghai, Tokyo and Venice, aim to capture the essence of urban life as closely as possible to a physical experience, presenting real-life scenes observed at close range.
 For this reason, the ongoing film project is presented in exhibitions designed by the filmmakers themselves, with large screens set at ground level and carefully crafted soundscapes, creating a portable urban stage.
 The project has been showcased in solo exhibitions at the following institutions: Museum of Contemporary Art – MAC/CCB (Lisbon, Portugal), S AM (Basel, Switzerland), Jim Thompson Art Center (Bangkok, Thailand), Fundació Enric Miralles and Loop Festival (Barcelona, Spain), Arc en Rêve - Centre d’architecture (Bordeaux, France), CAMP - Center for Architecture and Urbanism (Prague, Czech Republic).

 Spaccasassi

 In 2023, Beka&Lemoine conceived the installation Spaccasassi, commissioned by MAXXI - National Museum of 21st Century Arts for the exhibition "BioGrounds: For a new environmental awareness" (Venice, Certosa Island).
-For this occasion, they paid homage to the 'Spaccasassi', a tree that stands in the middle of the cloister of the ancient Certosa monastery and has managed to grow against all odds, undermining the stones with its roots.
-Together with botanist Stefano Mancuso, they have curated a series of performances to pay tribute to this "rock crusher", inviting the public to sit, watch and listen to this powerful symbol of endurance with the same reverence usually reserved for man-made works of art.
+For this occasion, they paid homage to the 'Spaccasassi', a tree that stands in the middle of the cloister of the ancient Certosa monastery.
+Together with botanist Stefano Mancuso, they curated a series of performances to pay tribute to this "stonebreaker", inviting the public to sit, watch and listen to this symbol of endurance.